grafana/grafana-guidedtour-panel/README.md

 ## Known limitations

 - Panels you are navigating should be in viewport
-- Panels collapsed inside dashboard rows can't be targeted.
+- Panels collapsed inside dashboard rows can't be targeted
 - Guided tour panel controller needs to be at the top of the dashboard or at least it should be in viewport